TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Equilibrium

 The information that must be provided to TRANSP to represent an equilibrium solution includes the 2D flux surface geometry as a function of minor radius (normalized toroidal flux), poloidal angle, and time; 1D profiles for $q$, $R\cdot B_{toroidal}$, and pressure $p$ as functions of minor radius and time; and 0D time histories of total toroidal and poloidal flux.
 A TRANSP utility can extract this data from EFIT equilibria in an MDS+ database tree and write them to legacy format UFiles that can be read by the TRANSP preprocessor.
 TRANSP now also has the ability to retrieve this information directly from an IMAS database.

 Because TRANSP was co-developed with PPPL's TFTR tokamak, which had a circular plasma cross-section, efficiency dictated the choice of a moments representation of the equilibrium geometry, with cylindrical $R$ and $Z$ for a plasma surface provided as cosine and sine expansions in poloidal mode number.
 This moments representation is still supported by the code.
 Since 2002, however, TRANSP has also supported the alternative to read in and use $R(x,\theta,t)$ and $Z(x,\theta,t)$, which avoids truncation errors in the representation of the more highly-shaped cross-sections of modern tokamaks.
-TRANSP can also read the poloidal flux function $\psi(R,Z,t)$, which provides the field solution outside the last closed flux surface.
-These last three functions are always present in the representation read from IMAS.
+TRANSP can also read the poloidal flux function $\psi(R,Z,t)$, {\mc{ as reconstructed by EFIT,}} which provides the field solution outside the last closed flux surface.
+These last three functions are always present in the representation read from IMAS{\mc{, but can also be supplied in UFiles}}.

 When $\psi(R,Z,t)$ is provided, TRANSP performs additional analysis on the equilibrium.
 It attempts to locate all X-points, the magnetic axis, and the bounding point of the plasma, which may be either an X-point or a location on the limiter.
 For X-point-bounded plasmas, it has the option to trace the separatrix for interface with scrape-off-layer codes.
 It can also compute the normalized inductances at the analysis boundary and the separatrix.